nstanford5/ticket-sales/ticket-sales.md

 The answer is that we need to `publish` the non-network token `tok` before we can `pay` it into the contract.
 Reach supports network tokens by default, but a non-network token, like the one in our program, needs to be taught to Reach before you can pay it in.

 The general flow for paying non-network tokens:
-1. Get token info in Local Step
+1. Get token info in Local Step.
-2. `publish` token info in Consensus Step
+2. `publish` token info in Consensus Step.
-3. commit()
+3. `commit()`.
-4. `pay` tokens in Consensus Step
+4. `pay` tokens in Consensus Step.

-That means our next step is to `pay` the tokens into the contract
+That means our next step is to `pay` the tokens into the contract.
 ```
 load: /examples/ticket-sales/index.rsh
 md5: c425745032273893d106fe3de005f15e
 range: 22-23
 ```
 - Line 22 pays the `supply` of `tok` from `A` into the contract account.
-This must be a syntactic tuple where the general structure is this `A.pay([networkTokenAmount, [amount, non-networkTokens]]);`
+This must be a syntactic tuple where the general structure is this `A.pay([networkTokenAmount, [amount, non-networkTokens]]);`.
-- Line 23 notifies the frontend that our contract is ready to start accepting API calls
+- Line 23 notifies the frontend that our contract is ready to start accepting API calls.

 This is a good place to pause in our Reach (`rsh`) file and get into the frontend (`mjs`) testing file.

-Let's start with some basics
+Let's start with some basics.
 ```
 load: /examples/ticket-sales/index.mjs
 md5: d2b60e84f70854bc18c26764bdcaf1aa
 range: 1-9
 ```
-- Line 1-2 are necessary imports
+- Line 1-2 are necessary imports.
-- Line 3 sets a constant for the standard library and hides warning messages
+- Line 3 sets a constant for the standard library and hides warning messages.
 - Line 4 sets a constant for the `MAX` number of tickets.
-Changing this number does so across the entire program
+Changing this number does so across the entire program.
 - Line 7 launches a new token with a `MAX` supply.
-Alternatively, you could replace `tickets.id` with a known testnet token id string
+Alternatively, you could replace `tickets.id` with a known testnet token id string.
 - Line 9 welcomes you to the ticket sales revolution.
 Just make sure you [print enough pamphlets](https://youtu.be/Kb1ztV93dsE)

 :::note